This page is for a previous semester (Fall 2023). Please visit this page to select a more recent semester to find updated details.

 Section 09: Community-Centered Engineering

-As a result of a lack of diversity in engineering, too many solutions inadvertently discriminate against people with real-life consequences for society.
-This course offers an experiential opportunity to learn with communities that engineering starts and ends with people.
-Along the way, students will learn different approaches to understand individuals and technologies.
-At the end of the course, students will use their knowledge to redesign social spaces.
+The goal of engineering is to develop solutions for a diverse population and to do so engineers need to meaningfully engage with the communities they serve.
+This course offers an experiential opportunity to learn with communities about how engineering starts and ends with people.
+Students in this course will partner with local K-12 students to engage in engineering design with cross-generational teammates and explore mentorship opportunities.
+Along the way, students will learn different approaches to understand people and technologies.
+Through this course, students will use their knowledge to co-design community-relevant engineering activities and products for young students, including games, STEM activities, and other products that focus on the community.
+Students will develop an understanding of people from different backgrounds and how they interact with engineering design activities.
+These experiences will prepare them with useful skills for future projects and research experiences, such as working with external partners and transforming ideas into solutions and products through rapid iteration.
+In learning about who we are as engineers and the communities we interact with, students will explore questions about what it means to be an engineer and who can become one.
 No prior experience is necessary.
-Students will develop an understanding of people from different backgrounds and how they interact with engineering groups.
-These experiences will prepare students with useful skills for future projects and research experiences.
-In learning about who we are as engineers and the communities we interact with, students will explore questions about what it means to be an engineer and who can become one.
 (Greses Pérez, Civil and Environmental Engineering)

 Section 10: Engineering in the Kitchen